 Quality Issues

-Podcasts are usually recorded as MP3 files, and can be recorded at a variety of bit rates, that directly affect the quality of the resultant podcasts.
+Podcasts are usually recorded as MP3 files, and can be recorded at a variety of bit rates that directly affect the quality of the resultant podcasts.
 Higher bit rates give better quality audio.

-Unfortunately, when you download a podcast, the bit rate has been fixed by the podcast’s producer and there’s nothing further that you can do to improve its quality.
+Unfortunately, when you download a podcast the bit rate has been fixed by the podcast’s producer and there’s nothing further that you can do to improve its quality.
 However, the type of system that you choose to listen to your podcasts on may enable you to get the best out of the quality available.

 For example, listening to a podcast on a tiny pair of speakers built in to your average laptop will never give the same quality as listening to the same podcast via an iPod linked in to your Hi-Fi system.